What Language Should I Learn? 10 Exciting Options and Why You Should Choose Them

 Finding Your Why: Deciding What Language to Learn

-Believe it or not, the best way to learn a new language is to understand your “why.”
-Without a “why,” or one or two reasons to learn a foreign language, it’ll be very hard to progress in a language.
+Believe it or not, the best way to learn a new language is to start with your “why.”
+Without a “why,” or one or two reasons to learn a foreign language, it’ll be very hard to progress.

-Finding your “why” may not be easy, and in fact, you may have multiple reasons to learn a second language.
-To figure it out, you should ask yourself questions.
+Finding your “why” may not be easy—in fact, you may have multiple reasons to learn a second language.
+To figure it out, you should ask yourself questions:

 Once you find out your “why,” choosing a language should be easy.